Josef Ehmer: Education and academic career

 Ehmer was born in Gschwandt on 7 November 1948.
 After attending elementary & secondary school in Upper Austria, Josef Ehmer studied history and German studies at the University of Vienna, where he obtained his doctorate in 1976.
 He then worked as a research assistant at the Department of Social and Economic History at the University of Vienna.
-In 1989 he habilitated and qualified as a lecturer.
-In 1993 he received a professorship at the University of Salzburg where he taught modern history.
-In 2005 he returned to the University of Vienna as professor of social and economic history.
+In 1989, he habilitated and qualified as a lecturer.
+In 1993, he received a professorship at the University of Salzburg where he taught modern history.
+In 2005, he returned to the University of Vienna as professor of social and economic history.
 At both universities he was a member of the Academic Senate.
 From 2005 to 2014 Josef Ehmer was speaker for the historical sciences on the board of the Austrian Science Fund (FWF) and a board member of HERA - Humanities in the European Research Area.

 Ehmer's academic career path included numerous research stays abroad.
-1974–1975, he received a Ph.D. grant from the Deutscher Akademischer Austauschdienst (DAAD) for the University of Munich; 1984–1986, a scholarship from the Alexander von Humboldt-Foundation at the Max-Planck-Institute for History in Göttingen.
+1974–1975, he received a Ph.D. grant from the Deutscher Akademischer Austauschdienst (DAAD) for LMU Munich; 1984–1986, a scholarship from the Alexander von Humboldt-Foundation at the Max-Planck-Institute for History in Göttingen.
 He was visiting professor at the Free University Berlin (1990-91) and at the European University Institute in Florence (1997–1998 and 2002–2003).
 He maintained a close relationship with the Cambridge Group for the History of Population and Social Structure, which he visited regularly from 1978 to 1989, and was a visiting scholar at the Centre for Quantitative Economic History at Cambridge University in spring 2008.
 From 2009 he was an associate fellow at and a regular visitor to the International Research Centre “Work and Human Lifecycle in Global History” at Humboldt-University Berlin.